ARCHIVE

 — The Honorable Silis Muhammad, written statement to the United Nations, 1997

 “The Universal Declaration of Human Rights states that recognition of the inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world.
 Here, at the beginning of the histories of the so-called African-Americans, the enslaved Africans brought to America were defined in the same terms as the ‘cattle’ belonging to Anglo-American rulers.
 Thus, our rights were those of their ‘cattle’: ours were not human rights.
 Yet we were then-and are, still, members of the human family.
-Our inalienable rights were distorted so completely, that we are damages goods, still.
+Our inalienable rights were distorted so completely, that we are damaged goods, still.
 We are lost from our original inherent culture, religion and language.
 America cannot lawfully force us to accept the choices which she deems to be our inalienable rights; nor can she force us and our progeny to abandon the hope for the reclamation of our own.
 One hundred thirty four years of forced assimilation has not abrogated the desire to know, and to be ourselves.
 Today, we have no permanent national recognition, as a result of slavery.
 We have been identified as slaves, Niggers, Negroes, Coloreds, Black-Americans and today we are so-called African-Americans.
-Thus, we are to this day a revolving nation, suspended withing a nation: rent from our roots, as a result of slavery and its lingering effects.
+Thus, we are to this day a revolving nation, suspended within a nation: rent from our roots, as a result of slavery and its lingering effects.
 We are detached, still, from our inalienable rights.
 To this extent, the very foundation upon which freedom, justice and peace among nations is established is for us non-existing; our inalienable rights are extinct!
 Recognition of inalienable rights, for us, is a faith hoped for.
 And this poses a threat to peace for the United States of America, for the Americas and potentially for Europe.
 Why?
 It is a threat because of the despair of the many; which will endlessly be ignited to loathing and, or rioting.
 It will be ignited, lawlessly, by the perpetual humanitarian desires of the few: if the fever, or this abnormal situation, is not reversed by the few humanitarians who aim lawfully and by sanctions to efficaciously stamp out violations of the Universal Declaration of Human Rights. . . .
 African-Americans have looked toward and exhausted all remedies made available by the majority government, although, it is viewed as the oppressor. . . .
 We wish to address the question of whether we choose to reclaim or recapture our original culture, language, religion and identity, or whether we choose to assimilate into the majority culture of America.
 Upon this matter we have never enjoyed the freedom of choice.
 We pray to the Commission on Human Rights for the right to make our choice within the protection of a United Nations Forum.”

 - The Honorable Silis Muhammad written statement to the 55th session of the UN Commission on Human Rights